 Clearly, the UK needs to up its email marketing game and this starts with having the right tools to hand.
-So, in this article, we’ve got 50+ tools that will help you nail email marketing in 2019 and beat those dismal benchmarks.
+So, in this article, we’ve got 50+ tools that will help you nail email marketing and beat those dismal benchmarks.

 What are we looking at in this list?